The Adventures of Buckaroo Banzai Across the 8th Dimension

 Brain surgeon, rock musician, adventurer Buckaroo Banzai is a modern renaissance man and has made scientific history.
 He perfected the Oscillation Overthruster, which allows him to travel through solid matter by using the eighth dimension.
 But when his sworn enemy Dr. Emilio Lizardo devises a plot to steal the device and bring an evil army back to destroy Earth, Buckaroo goes cranium to cranium with the madman in a battle that could spell doom for the universe.
 Along with his crime-fighting team, the Hong Kong Cavaliers, Buckaroo must stop the evil alien invaders from the eighth dimension who are planning to conquer our dimension.
 He is helped by Penny Pretty, the long-lost twin sister of his late wife, and some good extra-dimensional beings who look and talk like they are from Jamaica.

-The film financial setback against its respectable budget of $17.0M, earning $6.3M globally (-63% loss).
-While initial box office returns were modest, the film has gained appreciation for its fresh perspective within the adventure genre.
+The film commercial failure against its mid-range budget of $17.0M, earning $6.3M globally (-63% loss).
+While initial box office returns were modest, the film has gained appreciation for its innovative storytelling within the adventure genre.

 Plot Structure